vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

                 runner= runner.next;
             }

-            // Delete the Nth node from the end.
+            // Delete the Nth listNode from the end.
-            ListNode next = walker.next; // Save the next node temporarily so that its next could be set to null walker.next = walker.next.next;
+            ListNode next = walker.next; // Save the next listNode temporarily so that its next could be set to null walker.next = walker.next.next;
             next.next = null;